 On June 23, 2014, in connection with the closing of the IPO, we entered into an advisory services agreement with Wexford under which Wexford provides us and our general partner with general financial and strategic advisory services related to our business in return for an annual fee of \$0.5 million, plus reimbursement of reasonable out-of-pocket expenses.
 This annual fee does not cover any advisory services related to acquisitions, divestitures, financings or other transactions in which we may be involved in the future.
 In addition, under this agreement, we will pay Wexford to-be-negotiated market-based fees approved by the conflicts committee of the board of directors of our general partner for such services as may be provided by Wexford at our request in connection with future acquisitions and divestitures, financings or other transactions in which we may be involved.
-This agreement has a term of two years commencing on the completion of the IPO.
-The agreement will continue for additional one-year periods unless terminated in writing by either party at least ten days prior to the expiration of the then current term.
+This agreement had a term of two years commencing on the completion of the IPO.
 The agreement may be terminated at any time by either party upon 30 days' prior written notice.
 In the event we terminate the agreement, we will be obligated to pay all amounts due through the remaining term of the agreement.
-The services provided by Wexford under the advisory services agreement do not extend to our day-to-day business or operations.
-In this agreement, we indemnify Wexford and its affiliates from any and all losses arising out of or in connection with the agreement except for losses resulting from Wexford's or its affiliates' gross negligence or willful misconduct.
+The services provided by Wexford and its affiliates from any and all losses arising out of or in connection with the agreement except for losses resulting from Wexford's or its affiliates' gross negligence or willful misconduct.
 In the event we are dissatisfied with the services provided by Wexford, our only remedy against Wexford is to terminate the agreement.
-During the year ended December 31, 2015, we paid \$0.6 million to Wexford under the advisory services agreement.
+For the year ended December 31, 2016, we did not pay any amounts under the advisory services agreement.